From First to Last: Formation and Aesthetic (1999–2003)

 First Too Last was created in November 1999 in Tampa by Matt Good, Michael Blanchard and Scott Oord.
-Scott played bass, while Matt took on lead vocals and was convinced by Scott to also play guitar.
-Parker Nelms (drums) held practice at his house, but when the band began to travel, Parker was too young to do so.
-He was replaced by Steve Pullman to round out the lineup that, for the next three years, would play small shows in Florida.
+Oord played bass, while Good took on lead vocals and also played guitar.
+Parker Nelms was the drummer, and held practice at his house.
+When the band began to travel, Nelms was replaced by Steve Pullman due to his age.
+This rounded out the lineup that, for the next three years, would play small shows in Florida.

-In 2002, Matt joined the grindcore band The Color of Violence (at that time, called Slaughter vs Skeleton, Fetus Destroyer), where he met Travis Richter (guitar), who would later join First To Last, and Joey Antillion (bass).
-Some time later, Greg Taylor joined as (drums), who wrote about 4 songs, in which the Aesthetic Demos were created.
-After hearing the demos of what would be their first EP, Phillip Reardon (lead vocals) and Derek Bloom (drums) joined the band.
+In 2002, Good joined the grindcore band The Color of Violence (at that time, called Slaughter vs Skeleton, Fetus Destroyer), where he met guitarist Travis Richter, and bassist Joey Antillion.
+Some time later, Greg Taylor joined on drums and wrote 4 songs, in which the Aesthetic Demos were created.
+After hearing the demos of what would become their first EP, Phillip Reardon (lead vocals) and Derek Bloom (drums) joined the band.
 By the end of the year, they had changed their name to From First To Last.

 In 2003, the band released their debut EP Aesthetic on Four Leaf Recordings which featured the vocals of Reardon, Good and Richter.
-The EP was a underground success, and during that year, the band toured heavily across the United States with bands such as Spitafield and Alexisonfire.
+The EP was an underground success, and during that year, the band toured heavily across the United States with bands such as Spitalfield and Alexisonfire.
 On September 5, 2003, From First To Last parted ways with Joey Antillion, who was subsequently replaced by Jon Weisberg for the band's remaining tour dates for that year.
 On November 13, 2003, the band announced that they had signed to Epitaph Records, and said they were planning on recording their debut album in January 2004.

 Dear Diary, My Teen Angst Has a Bodycount (2004)

 After the Aesthetic EP, the band wanted to move Matt Good to lead vocals.
 However, Good was reluctant to take on both lead vocal and lead guitar duties.
-He wanted From First to Last to have a frontman, to connect with the crowd better.
+He wanted From First to Last to have a frontman to connect with the crowd better.
 Using the social networking site MySpace, Good came in contact with a guitarist and singer from California, Sonny Moore.
-Moore flew to Valdosta, Georgia, where Dear Diary, My Teen Angst Has a Bodycount was being recorded, and was set to be the band's rhythm guitarist.
+Moore flew to Valdosta, Georgia, where Dear Diary, My Teen Angst Has a Bodycount was being recorded.
+He was set to be the band's rhythm guitarist.
 However, when the other band members heard Moore singing "Featuring Some of Your Favorite Words", they decided that he was much better suited for lead singer than guitarist.

 Matt Good wrote the album in two weeks.
 Moore came in after the music was tracked and completed the vocals.
 Dear Diary, My Teen Angst Has a Bodycount was released on June 29, 2004.
 The album went on to sell over 100,000 copies in the United States by 2006.

 From late May to mid-June 2005, From First to Last participated in the "Dead by Dawn" tour with bands Emanuel, Halifax and He Is Legend.